metastatedev/cinder/README.md

 Common interaction net intermediate represention which can be easily extended.

 Designed to interface between higher-level languages & interaction net compiler backends.

+This Haskell package defines canonical data types for this intermediate representation, which can be exported to a [JSON Schema](https://json-schema.org) v4-compatible schema document for validation in [various languages](https://json-schema.org/obsolete-implementations).